awsdocs/aws-greengrass-developer-guide/doc_source/connectors.md

 ## Requirements<a name="connectors-reqs"></a>

-The following requirements apply for connectors:
+To use connectors, keep these points in mind:
-+ You must meet the requirements of each connector that you're using\.
++ Each connector that you use has requirements that you must meet\.
 These requirements might include the minimum AWS IoT Greengrass Core software version, device prerequisites, required permissions, and limits\.
 For more information, see [AWS\-provided Greengrass connectors](connectors-list.md)\.
-+ A Greengrass group can contain only one configured instance of a given connector, but the instance can be used in multiple subscriptions\.
++ A Greengrass group can contain only one configured instance of a given connector\.
+However, you can use the instance in multiple subscriptions\.
 For more information, see [Configuration parameters](#connectors-parameters)\.
 + When the [default containerization](lambda-group-config.md#lambda-containerization-groupsettings) for the Greengrass group is set to **No container**, the connectors in the group must run without containerization\.
 To find connectors that support **No container** mode, see [AWS\-provided Greengrass connectors](connectors-list.md)\.

 ## Using Greengrass connectors<a name="use-applications"></a>

 A connector is a type of group component\.
 Like other group components, such as devices and user\-defined Lambda functions, you add connectors to groups, configure their settings, and deploy them to the AWS IoT Greengrass core\.
 Connectors run in the core environment\.

-Some connectors can be deployed as simple standalone applications\.
+You can deploy some connectors as simple standalone applications\.
 For example, the Device Defender connector reads system metrics from the core device and sends them to AWS IoT Device Defender for analysis\.

-Other connectors can be used as building blocks in larger solutions\.
-The following example solution uses the Modbus\-RTU Protocol Adapter connector to process messages from sensors and the Twilio Notifications connector to trigger Twilio messages\.
+You can add other connectors as building blocks in larger solutions\.
+The following example solution uses the Modbus\-RTU Protocol Adapter connector to process messages from sensors and the Twilio Notifications connector to initiate Twilio messages\.

-![\[Data flow from Lambda function to Modbus-RTU Protocol Adapter connector to Lambda function to Twilio Notifications connector to Twilio.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/connectors/modbus-twilio-solution.png)
+![\[Data flow from Lambda function to Modbus-RTU Protocol Adapter connector to Lambda function to Twilio Notifications connector to Twilio.\]](http://docs.aws.amazon.com/greengrass/v1/developerguide/images/connectors/modbus-twilio-solution.png)

 Solutions often include user\-defined Lambda functions that sit next to connectors and process the data that the connector sends or receives\.
 In this example, the TempMonitor function receives data from Modbus\-RTU Protocol Adapter, runs some business logic, and then sends data to Twilio Notifications\.